Trauma-Station/Trauma-Station/README.md

 [More detailed instructions on building the project.](https://docs.goobstation.com/en/general-development/setup.html)

+For advanced uses bear in mind we use a custom engine, [QuietToolbox](https://github.com/Trauma-Station/QuietToolbox).

 ## License

 All code in this codebase is released under the AGPL-3.0-or-later license.
 Some files were taken from other repositories and sublicensed from their original licenses.
 You can review the complete texts of these licenses in the LICENSES/ directory.